Update: I recently updated this walkthrough for Ubuntu Xenial instead of Trusty because that’s what I’m using now.

 4. Open an Xterm window and type: mount

-5. Find your SD card in the listing there by looking for /media/[linuxusername]/[letters and numbers] and make note of the device ID.
-It should be something like /dev/mmcblk0p1
+5. Find your SD card in the listing there by looking for the Device ID and where it mounts.
+The line looks like something like this:

 6. Back on the desktop, right-click it and Dismount